KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 :9: Delete the selected guide(s)/marker(s).

-:10: Set the category for new created guides/marker.
+:10: Set the default category for new guides/markers.

 :11: Guides only: :ref:`Locks guide <move_edit_guides>`.
 Locked when the background is light gray (as shown on the screenshot).